divonlan/genozip/README.md

 <br>
 (available on <b>Conda</b>, <b>Docker Hub</b> and https://github.com/divonlan/genozip ; Documentation: http://genozip.com)<br>
 <br>
 <b>Genozip</b> is a compressor for genomic files - while it can compress any file (i.e. not only genomic files), it is optimized to compress FASTQ, SAM/BAM/CRAM, VCF/BCF, FASTA, GVF, Phylip and 23andMe files.
-It can even compress them if they are already compressed with .gz .bz2 .xz (for full list of supported file types see 'genozip --help=input').<br>
+It can even compress them if they are already compressed with .gz .bz2 .xz (for full list of supported file types see 'genozip --help=input').<br><br>
-<b><i>Citing</i></b><br>
-Do you find Genozip useful?
+<b>Citing</b> Do you find Genozip useful?
 Please cite:<br>
 Lan, D., et al. (2021) Genozip: a universal extensible genomic data compressor.
 Bioinformatics, https://doi.org/10.1093/bioinformatics/btab102<br>
 Lan, D., et al. (2020) <i>Bioinformatics</i>, 36, 4091–4092, https://doi.org/10.1093/bioinformatics/btaa290<br>
 <br>